Complex Dynamics of a Model of Sheared Nematogenic Fluids

 In this paper, we explore the role of material nonlinearities in the dynamics of driven complex fluids by numerically analyzing the equations of nematic hydrodynamics under (a) shear rate, and (b) shear stress controlled conditions.
 Previous numerical studies implementing a shear rate controlled protocol with spatial heterogeneity and passive advection~\cite{Chakrabarti:04,Das:05} as well as incorporating velocity feedback~\cite{Chakraborty:10} showed presence of spatiotemporal chaos.
 We have extended these calculations to the shear stress controlled protocol and studied the behaviour of several fluctuating quantities measured in experiments on elastic turbulence.
-The main results of the present study can be summarized as follows: \textit{(i)} while the temporal dynamics of the nematic order parameter of a homogeneous system with stress control~\cite{Klapp:10} does not show chaos, the full hydrodynamic model incorporating spatial heterogeneity shows spatiotemporal chaos, \textit{(ii)} statistical quantities \textit{e.g.} the spatial and temporal power spectrum of the order parameter stress show a power law scaling with the wave vector and frequency, with identical exponents for both protocols, and \textit{(iii)} the statistical properties of the spatio-temporally chaotic phase found in this model bear a strong similarity with those characterizing ``elastic turbulence'' in polymer solutions~\cite{Steinberg2} and micellar solutions\cite{Sood:11,Fardin:10}.
+The main results of the present study can be summarized as follows: \textit{(i)} while the temporal dynamics of the nematic order parameter of a homogeneous system with stress control~\cite{Klapp:10} does not show chaos, the full hydrodynamic model incorporating spatial heterogeneity shows spatiotemporal chaos in this case also, \textit{(ii)} statistical quantities \textit{e.g.} the spatial and temporal power spectra of the order parameter stress show power law scaling with the wave vector and frequency, with identical exponent values for both control protocols, and \textit{(iii)} the statistical properties of the spatiotemporally chaotic phase found in this model bear a strong similarity with those characterizing elastic turbulence in polymer solutions~\cite{Steinberg2} and micellar solutions\cite{Sood:11,Fardin:10}.
 These results show that several aspects of the ``chaotic'' or ``turbulent'' behaviour observed in driven complex fluids can be reproduced in simple models in which the complex behaviour arises from the presence of material constitutive nonlinearities in the hydrodynamic equations for the fluid.
 These results also suggest an intriguing connection between rheochaos and elastic turbulence.
 While our model is too simple to provide a realistic description of experimental results on either rheochaos or elastic turbulence, our results point out that nonlinearities in the constitutive relations can indeed lead to behaviour similar to those observed in experiments.